desthalia/ProfileHMM/README.md

 # ProfileHMM
+For Bioinformatics mid terms.

-Build a profile HMM given an MSA
+Build a HMM to perform MSA of given sequences.